cmigpereira/LandingJobs-DataChallenge/model_salary/README.md

 In this type of problem, the standard approach is to find similar profiles to the given one and calculate the average salary of those profiles.

 However, we cannot just sit here without having a bit of fun, so we implemented a salary prediction model, based on a XGBoost algorithm, using the following variables:
-- Age: Not only related with working experience but also to the natural desire of stability and the recognition of knowledge.
+- Age: Not only related with working experience but also to the natural desire for stability and the recognition of knowledge.
 - Job Role: Depending on the job role, the salaries increase or decrease.
 Usually related with demand and the industry where this role is needed more! :)
 - Employer Industry: Whether you like it or not, although having the same job role, different industries pay different salaries.
 - Employee Working Experience: Ok, pretty obvious... :)